-Hire Deeply Vetted MVP Developer
+Hire MVP Developer

 Trusted by Businesses

-Vladyslav V., Android Engineer
+Vladyslav V., MVP Developer

 - 7+ years of commercial experience in IT - Experience in developing applications using Java, Kotlin - Excellent knowledge in OOP - Experience in using Design patterns (MVP, MVVM) - Experience in using SQLite - Good logical thinking, hard-working, self-learning, result oriented - Good attention to details. - Upper-Intermediate English - Availability starting from 01/08/2023